Google Password Manager, Is It Worth it?

 NordPass is a uniquely convenient password manager.
-Its free version provides you with a good number of features, that other password managers would make you pay for.
-For the more advanced features, you get a free 7-day trial to test them out yourself.
-NordPass’ 30-day money-back guarantee policy is there for you if you decide NordPass does not suit your needs.
+Its free version provides you with many features that other password managers would make you pay for.
+For the more advanced features, you can get a free 7-day trial to test them out yourself.
+In addition, NordPass’ 30-day money-back guarantee policy is there for you if you decide NordPass does not suit your needs.

 NordPass has some eye-catching features that give the Google Password Manager a run for its money, some of which are:

 Data breach scanner: this feature scans and alerts users whenever an outsider uses their databases, preventing unauthorized logins.

 Additional data: It is not limited to passwords; you can also save secure notes, credit card data, and personal information.

 Password saving and autofill: whenever you need to log into any of your accounts, you don’t have to enter the password every time, as with all password managers.
 NordPass will require you to enter your password only the first time and then just auto-fills it for you later on.

 NordPass offers four different for you to choose from; find their summary below:

 |Premium||$1.49 per month ($17.88 per year)|